nkhant/ChatterBox_Ed/README.md

  Followed https://www.instructables.com/ tutorial

 Goal
-- Wanted to intergrated it into discord but had trouble integrating Sleep Discord
+- Wanted to intergrated it into discord but had trouble integrating Sleepy Discord